 Steel buildings are durable, easy to construct, and frequently used as a choice for those who want a long-lasting structure for commercial or residential usage.
 Sometimes people worry about the insulation of a metal building because insulation does play a major role in deciding whether you could use a metal building for your commercial, agricultural, or residential purposes.

 Metal conducts heat and cold very easily.
-This means that temperature differences outside and inside of a metal building will be transferred without much of a hindrance by the metal sheeting that makes up the sides and the roof of the building.
+This means that temperature differences outside and inside of a metal building will be transferred without much of a hindrance by the metal sheeting that makes up the sides and the corrugated metal roof panels of the building.
 Any significant difference between the outside air temperature and the air temperature inside a metal building will naturally cause water condensation to form on the metal sheets.

 To avoid the problem with water condensation and to improve the temperature of the inside of a prefab metal building, insulation can be used.
 Insulation provides a “radiant barrier” to help reduce the transfer of heat from the inside to the outside and vice-versa.
 Water condensation is reduced when the interior surface of the building does not have a significant difference in temperature from the exterior surface of the metal.